Sebabacou/Raytracer/Readme.md

     - [ ] Set up antialiasing through adaptative supersampling
 - **Optimizations**:
     - [ ] Space partitionning
-    - [ ] Multithreading
+    - [x] Multithreading
-    - [ ] Clustering (3)
+    - [ ] Clustering
 - **Interface**:
-    - [ ] Display the image during and after generation
+    - [x] Display the image during and after generation
-    - [ ] Exit during or after generation
+    - [x] Exit during or after generation
-    - [ ] Scene preview using a basic and fast renderer
+    - [x] Scene preview using a basic and fast renderer
-    - [ ] Automatic reload of the scene at file change
+    - [x] Automatic reload of the scene at file change

 ## Scene File Format
 Scene file is a simple text file containing the configuration of the scene.
 It is divided into four sections: camera, primitives, lights, and materials.